 Happy New Year!
 Do you have the urge to organize, clean up, and try to be a little greener this year?
 I definitely do.
-If living more sustainably and reducing your trash is one of your New Year’s resolutions, here are some reusable options you can easily incorporate into your daily routine.
+If living more sustainably and reducing household trash is one of your New Year’s resolutions, here are some reusable options you can easily incorporate into your daily routine.

 Out — Paper Towels In — Swedish dish cloths